altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 "NULL::I can not touch it, it is in you deep: which is why I have not eaten you."
 "RG::And if I say no?"
 "NULL::To the void with you."
-'The void is a mystery'
+'The void is a mystery...'
 ~He contemplated~
 "RG::And if i say yes?"
 *The tongue brought him up to the thing's eye*